FAIRmat-NFDI/nomad-auto-xrd/README.md

 [nomad-measurements](https://github.com/FAIRmat-NFDI/nomad-measurements) plugin and allows to perform automated phase identification on XRD measurement entries.

+## How it works

+NOMAD schemas can be used to define interactive and reactive ELNs.
+One can attach functions that are triggered from the ELNs.
+On top of that, NOMAD Actions allows to setup workflows that can run robustly on specialized workers.
+We use these capabilities to build a collaborative tool for training ML models and using them for automated phase identification from XRD patterns.

+The model training and analysis modules are built on top of [XRD-AutoAnalyser](https://github.com/njszym/XRD-AutoAnalyzer).

+Some of the key components of the `nomad-auto-xrd` plugin are:

+- Schema package: It contains schemas for triggering actions and saving artifacts like analysis results, trained Auto XRD models, etc.
+  - `Auto XRD Model`: A schema for trained ML models that can contain metadata like training settings and material composition for which the model is trained.
+  - `Auto XRD Training Action`: An ELN schema that takes CIF structure files, simulation, and training settings as input.
+A trigger button can be used to trigger the training workflow, which gives the trained ML model as output.
+  - `Auto XRD Analysis Action`: An ELN schema that takes XRD measurement entry, Auto XRD model entry, and analysis settings as input.
+A trigger button can be used to trigger the analysis workflow, which predicts the most probable phases based on the XRD pattern.
+  - `Auto XRD Training` and `Auto XRD Analysis`: Instead of using NOMAD Actions, these ELN schemas provide similar functionality as above, using custom Jupyter notebooks with predefined code cells containing corresponding code.
+This is useful when a higher degree of customization (to the processing code, for example) is needed.
+- Actions:
+  -
+- Search App:

 ## Availability

 This plugin is hosted on [NOMAD's example Oasis](https://nomad-lab.eu/prod/v1/oasis/gui/).